fieldtrip/website/example/spectral/tfr_interpolatetime.md

     - /example/tfr_interpolatetime/
 ---

-# Interpolate the time axis of single-trial TFRs

 If you're interested in quantifying the time-frequency response during an underlying slower (pseudo-)periodicity, e.g. during the gait cycle, it may be useful to adjust the time axes of the TFR on a cycle-by-cycle basis.
 This example script demonstrates a way to achieve this.

 ```matlab